Transitional Shelter Programs

 Many of the people who enter Shepherds of Good Hope transitional shelters face barriers to accessing housing; it is our goal to assist them in transitioning into stable, permanent homes.

-Shepherds of Good Hope currently operates six transitional shelter programs:
+Shepherds of Good Hope currently operates four transitional shelter programs:

-Our 68-bed Women’s Shelter supports homeless women and gender-diverse adults, with a goal of helping them attain permanent housing.
+Our 68-bed Women’s Shelter supports chronically homeless women and gender-diverse adults with complex needs who cannot access other shelter services.

 READ MORE